 Why did my TD Int’l e-series December dividend not payout yet, since all the other funds have?

-@Neil: If you will need all of the funds within five years (e.g. for a down payment) I would not recommend wither stocks or bonds.
+@Neil: If you will need all of the funds within five years (e.g. for a down payment) I would not recommend either stocks or bonds.
 This is short-term savings, not an investment, so savings accounts and GICs are the only options unless you are comfortable with the risk of losing principal.

 I can’t help but think that CCP will underperform on the equity side most years versus just an unhedged S&P index fund.
 When CAD is strong relative to USD it hurts things like XAW.
 When CAD is weak relative to USD it likely means poor Canadian economy and things like VCN will then underperform.
 Tailwinds in either scenario.
 100% unhedged S&P on the equity side is the way to go